kmcsr/PluginWebPoint/docs/api/dev.md

 # Dev API _(Unstable)_

-Development API is the latest API, but it's unstable.
-It's **NOT backward compatible**, and we won't ensure this doc is match the API.
+Development API is the newest API, but it's unstable.
+It's **NOT backward compatible**, and we won't ensure this doc is match the API that hosted.

 The prefix of dev API is `/dev/`, you should add this prefix to every routes below if there are no specific comment.